santanukumar666/Machine-learning-projects/IMDB Sentiment Analysis/Readme.md

 **GOAL**
 - The main purpose of this project is to predict the sentiment of movie reviews on IMDB.

-**DATASET**
-- The data used in this project can be downloaded from [here](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

 **WHAT I HAD DONE**
 - Performed Exploratory Data Analysis on text data.